-The companies below are the largest contributors to the Trust's carbon footprint without carbon reduction targets.
+The companies below are the largest contributors to the fund's carbon footprint without carbon reduction targets.
 Stewart Investors actively engage with these companies to encourage them to set targets.

-Largest Contributors to carbon footprint without Targets
+Largest contributors to carbon footprint without targets

-Source: Stewart Investors and ISS ESG as at 31 December 2023 $\,$
+Source: Stewart Investors and ISS ESG as at 31 December 2023